 Some people doubt the coupon website business model for several reasons.
 Here are some of them:

-- Could it be that as e-commerce businesses mature and start focusing on the bottom line as opposed to being manically focused on the top line, there will be a pressure to get rid of incessant discounting?
-And couponing could be the first casualty.
+Some conjecture that as e-commerce businesses mature—and start focusing on the bottom line as opposed to being maniacally focused on the top line—there will be pressure to get rid of incessant discounting.
+If this is the case, couponing could be the first casualty.

-- For availing the many joys that coupon websites offer, an e-commerce business needs to give up two chunks of money as mentioned earlier -- one to the customer and the other to the coupon website.
+For availing themselves of the many joys that coupon offering websites give, an e-commerce business needs to give up two chunks of money as mentioned earlier.
+The first is to the customer and the second is to the coupon website.
 This might soon be regarded as unattractive, and coupon websites could be cut out of the picture.

 The jury is hung.
 But we are inclined to believe that couponing is too strong a tool to disappear from the face of e-commerce.
 Especially when couponing businesses are sensible enough to get deeply integrated into the social networks of their users and offer deals that actually work, we think that customers will prefer to buy from sites where they can apply coupon codes.
 And that will encourage e-commerce businesses to keep offering coupon codes to remain an attractive destination.